City centre: Netherlands

 In Dutch, the terms binnenstad, centrum, stadscentrum, or stadskern are used to describe the city centre.
 Amsterdam is a clear example of the city centre and the central business district not being the same area.
-The city centre of Amsterdam is Centrum, the historical heart of the city, but the CBD areas of Amsterdam are Omval in the southeast and Zuidas, in the south.
+The city centre of Amsterdam is Centrum, the historical heart of the city, but the CBD areas of Amsterdam are all in different districts.
 Additionally, Westpoort serves as the city's industrial park.

 Because of the bombardment of Rotterdam during World War II, with the loss of its historical core, the city centre and the CBD are the same area in Rotterdam.

+New Zealand

+City centre and central business district are used interchangeably in New Zealand for any urban area that had city status prior to the 1989 local government reorganisation which saw many city councils amalgamate with surrounding boroughs, counties and towns to form larger districts.
+Prior to 1989, city status was granted to a town or borough with a population greater than 20,000.
+In everyday language, New Zealanders often refer to city centres as going to "town".

+Wellington metropolitan area has 4 respective city centres in Wellington, Lower Hutt, Porirua and Upper Hutt whereas Auckland metropolitan area has 2 city centres in Auckland and Manukau.
+Timaru has a "city centre" whereas towns larger than it such as Blenheim or Pukekohe have "town centres" as they did not achieve city status prior to the 1989 local government reform which changed the population threshold for city status to 50,000.